 Studies Reveal Injury Risks Associated with Stryker LFIT V40 Hips

-For those who have had a Stryker hip replacement procedure and are concerned about the LFIT V40 head causing the implant to fail, you should report any of the following symptoms to your physician immediately.
+For those who have had a Stryker hip replacement procedure and are concerned about the LFIT V40 head causing implant failure, you should report any of the following symptoms to your physician immediately.
 If you find yourself experiencing these symptoms it may indicate the V40 femoral head is corroding, creating increased joint friction and may lead to serious injury.

 Symptoms of hip implant failure may include: